 So this post is for people like me.
 People who know they need to do better.
 People who are looking to take small steps, maybe dip a toe in the water, or perhaps flirt with the idea of a more eco-friendly house.
 I have said a lot about what I am not committing to.
 Here is what I am committing to:

-- No more straws.
+No more straws.
 This one is an easy one for me.
 I prefer drinking out of metal straws.
 They stay cold longer and are just kind-of fun.
-I bought two packs of these straws and keep two in the diaper bag so I can even use them when I’m out.
+These bamboo straws are magical and I bought two packs of these straws to keep in the diaper bag so I can even use them when I’m out.
 They are dishwasher safe.
-If you have a zero waste store in your town, I recommend buying them there because they come in plastic from Amazon.
+The bamboo ones are not dishwasher safe, but I think they get double points because The Other Straw offers zero-waste shipping.
+For the metal ones, I recommend buying them from a zero waste store in your city because they come in plastic from Amazon.
 Speaking of Amazon …

 This is a lot of info.
 But I haven’t even scratched the surface of why this is important and what all we should be doing.
 So here are a few more resources.
 There are so many more that I can’t even begin to link them all.
 But here is what I found helpful:

 1. Litterless … This is a zero-waste blog that has a directory of places you can shop in bulk all over the U.S. Check out your city and see where you can shop to reduce waste (we have TWO here in Denver that are both so fun and helpful!).